 (Recorded Webinar) Subrecipient Agreements: Key Terms

-In this webinar, we will discuss the important role that the subrecipient agreement plays in the recipient-subrecipient relationship.
+In this webinar, we discuss the important role that the subrecipient agreement plays in the recipient-subrecipient relationship.
 This presentation will address key terms in any agreement, variations that may be negotiated and the bounds of what may be permissible within the Uniform Guidance framework, areas of emphasis in different scenarios, and challenges that each party may encounter when key terms are unclear or absent.
 Led by FTLF Partner Scott S. Sheffler and anchored in the background law applicable to subawards, this presentation is designed to offer practical advice for grant management personnel responsible for making the subrecipient relationship work.

 - CEOs/ Directors

 - Compliance Directors

 - Other grants management staff

 After this webinar, you will be able to:

 - Evaluate key terms necessary to all subawards and terms for which importance increases or decreases depending upon type of award